 37 Bring their Flight Logbook

 As already mentioned, this is by no means the only list of tips for flying with babies and toddlers.
-It may even be added to it as other hints and tips for flying with babies and toddlers spring to mind.
+It may even be added to it as other hints and tips for flying with a toddler or baby springs to mind.
 There are numerous other posts about flying with a baby and toddler available to read and they are all packed with handy tips.
 It’s natural to feel nervous or anxious if you are taking a baby on a plane for the first time, but remember the #1 rule, relax.

 Whether you’re facing a short or long flight with a baby or toddler, these tips are designed to make it as smooth a flight as is possible.
 Remember, most parents have been there, done that and gotten the t-shirt when it comes to flying with kids.
 You aren’t the first one to fly with a baby and you won’t be the last.
 Flying with young children can be fun if you are prepared.
 But even if your flight isn’t a great one, just keep in mind that it’s only a few hours and that you’ll probably never see your fellow passengers again.
 So if necessary, glare back and tut at them, and if all else fails do this…